Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

-\textbf{Computation-Intensive.} Training LLMs is computationally expensive, making it difficult to investigate their effectiveness using different techniques.
+\textbf{Computation-Intensive.} Training LLMs is computationally expensive, making it difficult to investigate their effectiveness with different techniques.
 The training process often requires thousands of GPUs and several weeks to complete.
 Moreover, LLMs are very computationally intensive and data hungry, making them difficult to deploy, especially in real-world applications where data and computing resources are limited.
+Through the integration of KGs, smaller LLMs have the potential to outperform larger ones, thereby reducing the cost associated with LLM deployment and application \cite{TOG}.

-\textbf{Insufficient Interpretability.} Interpretability refers to how eaily humans can comprehend a model's predictions, which is an essential gauge of the model's trustworthiness.
+\textbf{Insufficient Interpretability.} Interpretability refers to how easily humans can comprehend a model's predictions, which is an essential gauge of the model's trustworthiness.
 LLMs are widely acknowledged as black boxes with opaque decision-making processes, making them challenging to interpret.
-Moreover, few studies have attempted to improve the interpretability or robustness of LLMs.
-Further in-depth investigations into this aspect would be valuable.
+KGs can be used to understand the knowledge learned by LLMs and interpret the reasoning process of LLMs, consequently enhancing the interpretability of LLMs \cite{swamy2021interpreting}.

-Overall, LLMs have made noteworthy advancements and are considered a prototype of an artificial general intelligence system in its early stages.
+Overall, LLMs have made noteworthy advancements and are considered a prototype of an artificial general intelligence system at its early stages.
 However, despite their ability to produce fluent and coherent text, they still encounter many obstacles.
-Among these obstacles, their struggle in recalling and accurately applying factual knowledge presents the primary challenge affecting their performance, and diminishes their ability to reason and accomplish knowledge-grounded tasks proficiently.
+Among these obstacles, their struggle in recalling and accurately applying factual knowledge presents the primary challenge, and diminishes their ability to reason and accomplish knowledge-grounded tasks proficiently.